Restorative Dentistry – Somerville, NJ

 If you experience dental damage or tooth pain, contact us right away.
 The sooner the Somerset Dental Arts team gets started repairing your tooth, the more conservative the treatment options we can offer.
 Whether you need a simple filling to repair tooth decay or more advanced root canal or tooth replacement solutions, Dr. DawnMarie DiGrazia has the training and experience to offer comfortable, effective restorative dental care.
-Our Somerville, NJ office welcomes patients from nearby communities including Manville and Middlesex.
+Our Somerville, NJ dental office welcomes patients from nearby communities including Manville and Middlesex.

 Traditional Dental Crown & Bridge